A Natural Solution to Eroding Shorelines

 - Reduces erosion by absorbing wave energy and providing a buffer between the water and the shoreline.

-- Increases habitat for a variety of fish, shellfish, and other wildlife which is important for both the ecological and economic health of coastal communities.
+- Increases habitat for a variety of fish, shellfish, and other wildlife, which is important for both the ecological and economic health of coastal communities.

 - Improves water quality by filtering out pollutants and providing a nursery habitat for fish.